 Breathing dry air can irritate your throat and contribute to inflammation of the vocal cords.
 This is especially common in the winter, when heating units pump dry air into your home and office.
 A cool mist humidifier or vaporizer will add healing moisture to the air and help loosen phlegm.

 If you don’t have a humidifier, take a warm shower or sit in a warm bath.

 Throat lozenges help add moisture to your throat, relieve pain, and reduce coughing.
 Try a natural throat lozenge like these honey-filled ones from Burt’s Bees or these cough-suppressing lozenges with green tea and echinacea from Ricola.

-Apple cider vinegar has antimicrobial properties that can help your body fight off infection.
+Apple cider vinegar has that can help your body fight off infection.

 Pour 1 to 2 tablespoons of raw, unfiltered apple cider vinegar into a small glass of water.
 Add a teaspoon of honey to make the remedy even more powerful (and much better tasting).
 Drink this once or twice per day until your symptoms improve.
 Add a little ACV to your salt water gargle.

-Super charge your tea with the healing powers of honey.
-Studies have shown that honey reduces mucus production and treats coughs as effectively as over-the-counter medications.
+Super charge your tea with the healing powers of honey. that honey reduces mucus production and treats coughs as effectively as over-the-counter medications.